Udaramalinda/Udaramalinda/README.md

 <h1 align="center">Hi 👋, I'm Udara Malinda Wijesinghe</h1>
-<h2 align="center">I'm passionate about full-stack developing and I'm always looking for new opportunities to grow and challenge myself.
-On my GitHub profile, you can find some of my personal projects and contributions to open source projects.
-I believe in the power of collaboration and sharing knowledge, so feel free to reach out to me if you have any questions or just want to chat.</h2>
+<h4 align="center">I'm passionate about full-stack developing and I'm always looking for new opportunities to grow and challenge myself.<br> On my GitHub profile, you can find some of my personal projects and contributions to open source projects.
+I believe in the power of collaboration and sharing knowledge, so feel free to reach out to me if you have any questions or just want to chat.</h4>

 - 🌱 I’m currently a **computer science and engineering undergraduate student.**